MiguelSteph/cnn-spam-review-detection-tf/README.md

 [**This code belongs to the "DECEPTIVE SPAM REVIEW DETECTION WITH CNN USING TENSORFLOW" blog post.**](https://migsena.com/deceptive_spam_part_1/)

-we implement a model similar to the SCNN model of **Luyang Li's** [Document representation and feature combination for deceptive spam review detection](http://www.sciencedirect.com/science/article/pii/S0925231217303983).
+We implement a model similar to the SCNN model of **Luyang Li's** [Document representation and feature combination for deceptive spam review detection](http://www.sciencedirect.com/science/article/pii/S0925231217303983).
 In that paper, the SCNN model apply convolutional neural network (CNN) technique to detect deceptive spam review.

 A Deceptive opinion spam is a review with fictitious opinions which is deliberately written to sound authentic.
 Deceptive spam review detection can then be thought as of the exercise of taking a review and determining whether is a spam or a truth.